antoniodegou/gradlist-mod2/README.md

 Because this app works with colours, the design must be functional.
 The Aesthetics can't overpower the function or, more specifically, the view of the colours.
 The Shapes are simple and intuitive so that it informs the performance.

-I implemented the dark and light mode, where with the switch the user can test their colours agaisnt a light or dark background.
-All styles change with it in a very pleasing off white and off black.
+I implemented the dark and light mode, where users can test their colours against a light or dark background with the switch.
+All styles change with it in a very pleasing off-white and off-black.